hypertidy/ncdump/README.md

 There is a complicated and incomplete suite of NetCDF support in R with some clear missing functionality.
 Here we document the available support and outline some directions for improvement.

+**NOTE** All content here needs review in light of some changes on CRAN since December 2015.

+* CRAN now does support Windows ncdf4.
+* Raster has dropped use of ncdf.
+* RNetCDF also now includes explicit support for NetCDF-4

+More soon

 ## NetCDF terminology

 * Groups: this is a NetCDF-4 feature, essentially allowing one file to contain multiple NetCDF-classic type files.